- Tommy Thompson

 -- Johnny Nitro aka "The King of North Beach"

-Our first nightclub gig was over in San Francisco’s North Beach area at a well-known and respected Blues, R&B and Jazz venue called “Keystone Korner.”
+Our first nightclub gig was over in San Francisco’s North Beach area at a well-known and respected Jazz, Blues and R&B venue called “Keystone Korner.”
 This was at the time when the North Beach and Broadway area of town was home to a variety of very – how shall I say this - interesting establishments.
 Not to mention, the various types of creatures n’ critters who haunted these streets and alleyways from dusk to dawn.

 It was Ground Zero for Carol Doda’s “Condor,” “Big Al’s,” and a host of other sleazy strip clubs, massage parlors, after-hour speakeasys, and out-n’-out cathouse brothels.
 Clubs n’ bars were all packed with rowdy crowds of drinkers.
 Sidewalks and even the streets themselves were not immune to this all-night-long blitzkrieg of human bodies.
 And their assorted perfumes.
 And colognes.
 And, sometimes, even just good ol’-fashioned “BO.”

-Not to mention the puke and sidewalk urinating.
+Not to mention all the puke and sidewalk urinating.

 I'm a'tellin' ya, dear reader, we had been thrown right into the eye of the hurricane.
 And so, once again, we were gonna have a wee bit of a learning curve to tackle here in order to get thru this all in one piece.